Mbox: File locking

 Mbox files should also be locked while they are being read.
 Otherwise, the reader may see corrupted message contents if another process is modifying the mbox at the same time, even though no actual file corruption occurs.

 As a patch format

 In open source development, it is common to send patches in the diff format to a mailing list for discussion.
 The diff format allows for irrelevant "headers", such as mbox data, to be added.
 Version control systems like git have support for generating mbox-formatted patches and for sending them to the list as emails in a thread.

+As an email interchange format

+The MBOX format is also used as an interchange and archival format for email messages.

+Because MBOX stores multiple email messages sequentially in a single plain-text file, it is commonly used for exporting, transferring, and archiving mailbox data between different email systems.

+Each message in an MBOX file contains complete message headers and MIME-encoded content, allowing email data to be preserved independently of the originating email client.